Inkin6779/TETRIS/README.md

         simpleRenderingMode: [OPT] () => Boolean
     });

-Where `canv` is a reference to the canvas you want the game to render in, e.g. `document.getElementByID('myCanvas')`.
+Where `mainCanvas` is a reference to the canvas you want the game to render in, e.g. `document.getElementByID('myCanvas')`.
 The game fits itself into the canvas dimensions, but it assumes that the equation `height = 2 * width` holds, for aesthetic reasons.

+The same goes for `nextTileCanvas`, which should provide `height = width` in order to properly show the next spawning tile.

 `touchRootNode` enables the user to specify the dom node which receives all touch event handlers.
 If not specified,